hthreads/hthreads.github.io/classes/embedded-systems/labs/lab5/xtmrctr_intr_example.md

 #include "xtmrctr.h"

 // Device IDs:
-// Only one interrupt controller and timer counter are used in this example
+// Only one interrupt controller and timer counter are used in the hardware
-// because there is only one device of each in the hardware design.
-So the
-// device IDs are set to 0.
+// design.
+So the device IDs are set to 0 for both.
 #define INTC_DEVICE_ID   0
 #define TMRCTR_DEVICE_ID 0

-// NB:
+/*
+ *  This is the Interrupt Number of the Device whose Interrupt Output is
+ *  connected to the Input of the Interrupt Controller.
-// XPAR_FABRIC_XTMRCTR_0_INTR is the interrupt ID of the timer counter device
+ *  - XPAR_FABRIC_XTMRCTR_0_INTR is the interrupt ID
-// that is connected to the interrupt controller.
-This is defined in
+ *    of the AXI Timer IP that is connected to the interrupt
-// xparameters.h.
+ *    controller.
+Definition in xparameters.h.
+ *  - These ids are generated based the order you connected your
+ *    interrupt sources to the Concat IP.
+ *    i.e.:
+ *
+ *    (0) axi_timer_0 ---\
+ *                        ---> Concat ---> axi_intc_0
+ *    (1) axi_gpio_0  ---/
+ */
 #define TMRCTR_INTERRUPT_ID XPAR_FABRIC_XTMRCTR_0_INTR

 // The following constant determines which timer counter of the device that is